byu-is-403/syllabus/entity-framework/adding-authorization.md

 # Adding Authorization

-- Using the PlayBall project you created in a previous tutorial, we will now add authorization.
+- Using the PlayBall (or FantasyBasketball) project you created in a previous tutorial, we will now add authorization.
 - We are going to hardcode a username of an email address greg@test.com and the password of greg (case-sensitive)
 - However, as discussed in class, in a real world application you would instead want to use a database table that would hold user information.
 You could also use OAuth authentication and log in using credentials for another site like Google.
 - Adding authorization to a project can be done via a controller, an action method, or by specifying a role